 - undertake and administer promotions, competitions, database compilation, analysis of trends and demographics and other marketing or promotional activities;

-- send you marketing and direct marketing communications about our products and services (whether by phone, email, SMS, post or facsimile), unless you inform us that you do not wish to receive such direct marketing communications;
+- send you marketing and direct marketing communications about our products and services (whether by phone, email, SMS, post), offers and opportunities (including competitions) that we believe that you may be of benefit to you or that you may be interested in (even if you are no longer purchasing goods or services from us), unless you inform us that you do not wish to receive such direct marketing communications;

 - recruit and assess potential employees;